 From your desktop:

-2. Locate the button for your account in the upper right of the website banner.
+2. Locate and click the icon for 'My Acount' in the upper right of the website banner.

 4. Click the subscription number that you would like to pause.